FAQ for Students on Accommodations and Disability Services

 Hi Professor XXXX,

 My name is XXX.
-I am a student in your xxxx course.
-I am writing because you have received an email from the Student Access & Disability Services Office listing my approved accommodations for your course.
+I am a student in your XXX course.
+I am writing because you have received an email from the Student Access and Disability Services Office listing my approved accommodations for your course.
 I would be happy to meet with you to discuss my accommodations.
-I look forward to working together with you during this semester.

 Thank you in advance for your assistance.